 11 Habits Or Favors You Should STOP Doing To Improve Your Relationship

-Here at Evergreen Counseling, our couples therapists on staff have been known to advise individuals and couples that we see to STOP doing these 11 habits in order to improve their relationship because, yes, absolutely it’s possible to “go overboard” in a relationship and set up unhealthy or unfulfilling patterns.
+Do you want to improve your relationship?
+Here at Evergreen Counseling, our couples therapists have been known to advise individuals and couples that we see to STOP doing these 11 relationship habits in order to improve their relationship because, yes, absolutely it’s possible to “go overboard” in a relationship and set up unhealthy or unfulfilling patterns.

 For instance, if someone is bending over backwards to try to please their partner, win their approval, or even to prove that they love them, this may be symptomatic of larger underlying issues in the relationship such as uneven power distributions, lack of security in the love, or a low sense of self worth in one or both of the partners.